GothArchivist/transcript-jank/sensitive-language-alert/README.md

 Steps:
 * In the script, insert the filepath to the lexicon in ``file`` function in the ``lexicon_input()`` function.
 Insert the filepath, including a .csv filename, in ``result.to_csv`` in the ``match()`` function for the report to be created.
 Do not store these in the same directory as the transcripts to test.
 * Run the script.
 The regex in it is set to ignore case.
-* You will receive back a .csv report with the filename and all instances of the term being used in the document.
+* You will receive back a .csv report with the filename and all instances of the term being used in the document with their line numbers.